hashicorp/consul/website/source/api/catalog.html.md

 - `ServiceKind` is the kind of service, usually "".
 See the Agent registration API for more information.

-- `ServiceProxyDestination` **Deprecated** this field duplicates `ServiceProxy.DestinationServiceName` for backwards compatibility.
-It will be removed in a future major version release.

 - `ServiceProxy` is the proxy config as specified in [Connect Proxies](/docs/connect/proxies.html).